golint-fixer/go-indigo/README.md

 ## True Decentralization

-Indo's hashing algorithms and mining functions aim to be as robust and efficient as possible, while implementing several safeguards to prevent the mass pooling of mining/node hosting resources in an effort to let the network remain completely decentralized.
+Indo's verification algorithms aren't based upon hashing power, but reliance and reputation, meaning that no one verification pool can gain dominance over the network.

+## Contributing

+Want to contribute to the development of Indo?
+Submit a pull request or contact one of our project admins!

 ## Code History